Agent Skills: Agent Folder Init

 Purpose

-• Session tracking (daily files)
+• Session tracking (daily files in .agents/sessions/)

 • Agent config folders (.claude, .codex, .cursor) with commands, rules, and agents